-If a fire starts in your room, please call a Residential Life Staff member or University Police at 318-274-2219 or 2222 (if needed), or the Department of Residential Life/Housing at 318-274-2504.
+If a fire starts in your room, please call a Campus Living Staff member or University Police at 318-274-2219 or 2222 (if needed), or the Office of Campus Living & Housing at 318-274-2504.
 University Police will call the Fire Department (if needed), if a fire alarm is sounded, DO NOT open the door until you:

 Heat and smoke rises; and dangerous fire gases settle to the floor, thus.
 You should move quickly in a crouching position to the nearest clear exit.

 ALWAYS TRY TO REMAIN CALM, NEVER RE-ENTER A BURNING BUILDING TO TRY TO SAVE YOUR PERSONAL POSSESSIONS.

 Each residence hall room is equipped with a smoke detector.
 Periodically, residence hall staff members and licensed technicians will test the smoke detectors to insure they are functioning properly.
 If there is a problem with the smoke detector in your room, please notify a residence hall staff member immediately.
 Do not tamper with the smoke detector or any fire prevention equipment at any time.
 Students who tamper with fire prevention equipment are referred to the Office of Student Judicial Affairs and are subject to fines and penalties as mandated by the State Fire Marshal and may be recommended for removal from University housing.